Skip to content

 There are multiple unique advantages the College gains from being located in Plymouth that provides our students with exceptional educational experiences.

 Plymouth also has a growing cluster of innovative life science companies utilising the area’s technology infrastructure, resulting in a healthy mix of established and emerging companies across medical device and diagnostics, biologics and biotech, contract research organisations and pharmaceuticals.
-The University Hospitals Plymouth NHS Trust is the largest hospital trust in the South West Peninsula.

 The digital economy in Plymouth is recognised as a key strength and forms one of the five key pillars within the Local Economic Strategy.